BlogVisas and Residency

 Within 15 days of arriving on a new visa, you're required to register with Migración Colombia.
 You'll get a cédula de extranjería — the foreigners ID card — which becomes your primary ID for banking, signing contracts, and daily life here.
 The appointment process is straightforward once you know what to expect: /cedula-de-extranjeria-colombia-guide/.

 'Continuous' is the key word.
-No gap between your initial M visa and the renewal, no periods where the visa lapsed, no extended absences that break the residency chain.
+No gap between your initial M visa and the renewals, no periods where the visa lapsed, no extended absences that break the residency chain.
 Migración checks stamp history and entry records.
 Keep all your immigration paperwork organized — original visa documents, entry stamps, renewal records.

 Once you hold the Visa R, the ongoing requirements change significantly: you can affiliate with EPS again, the 180-day presence rule no longer applies, and your residency status doesn't expire on a fixed timeline.
 After a further period on R status, you become eligible for Colombian citizenship — though that process has its own requirements and timeline.